icf-sn-accelerators/sn-react-starter/README.md

   on your instance without having to have it hard-coded throughout your app
 - The application is configured to use `tailwindcss` a CSS utility-first framework.
   The decision to use it is up to you.
-- The project currently uses `axios` but you could use any form of data fetching you'd like, whether that be `fetch`, `XMLHttpRequest`, or `GraphQL`
+- The project currently uses `fetch` but you could use any form of data fetching you'd like, whether that be `axios`, `XMLHttpRequest`, or `GraphQL`
 - The `./src/template.html` file contains the template file for you to work with while developing.
 The `webpack-dev-server` is configured to proxy your ServiceNow instance so you don't need to pass the full hostname with your request and